-Building orientation is required to address the primary street it is associated with.
+To engage the street scene, building orientation is required to address the primary street it is associated with.
 In the case of corner lots, the primary street is that with which the adjacent, similarly-oriented lot addresses.
 If there is an alley to the rear of the lot, all garage access must come from the alley.
-No alley-loaded lots will be allowed to have access drives directly from the street (except in the case of double-fronted lots).
+No alley-loaded lots will be allowed to have access drives directly from the street (except in the case of doublefronted lots).